July 14, 2023

 I have decided to walk down to Stoos, another 90 minutes, instead of taking the chair lift.
 I got here about noon, about 2-1/2 hours after I started.
 There is a restaurant here, and the self-serve area was packed with people.

-The Fronalpstock cable car back down to Stoos
+The Fronalpstock chair lift back down to Stoos

 Heading down the mountain now, we can see the towns of Morschach below, and Brunnen directly on the lake, where the Muota River enters Lake Vierwaldstättersee.